How Much Does A Wedding DJ Cost?

 • Preparation Time

-Preparation time is the time it takes for your entertainer to prepare for your event.
+Preparation time is the time it takes for your entertainer to prepare for your big day.
 Before your wedding, your DJ spends several hours making your playlist as well as curating the script for your wedding.
 On the day of the event, your DJ travels to the venue, sets up, performs, and breaks down their equipment.
 The joke amongst pro DJs is that they love to party so much because they are “the first to arrive and last to leave the event.”

 • Operations and Insurance